 Yep, this is a post of something that happens to PSOs’ !
 It is one of those things you kind of wonder if it will happen.
 You know like when you are asked if you can get a ball that has not been in production for 40 years!
 Or shoes for a size 16 foot!

 In both cases the reply always is “I’ll look and see”.
 But you either cannot find the item or it will take six months to get it – I had that happen once for a size 15 shoe!

 Well this blog is not about either of those things.
 This is about a good outcome with a great opportunity.
 It happened one weekend like this:

-Enjoy.
-Keep on bowling; keep you hand behind the ball; and most of enjoy yourself!
+Enjoy the photos!!!
+Keep on bowling; keep you hand behind the ball; and most of all, enjoy yourself!
 Enjoy the photos …………………….